AlexPikalov/ng2-github-search/README.md

 ---------------
 ### Angular2 based simple github.com search

 This application was created during my experiments with Angular2 version 2.0.0-beta.0.
-Here you can find a working and covered by unit tests application written on Angular2.
+Here you can find working and covered by unit tests application written on Angular2.

 ## Install and run